 Participants in this session will learn to improve communication between staff, students and parents.
 When a teacher puts a student on the ICU List, the student's parents automatically receive text and email notification.
 This powerful online tool empowers teachers and administrators to monitor, manage and collect every assignment and connect with families on a regular basis.

-$\ensuremath{\text{Presenter(s):}}$ Danny Hill, Retired Principal/Consultant, Power of ICU, Lebanon, TN work on to be better leaders.
+Presenter(s): Danny Hill, Retired Principal/Consultant, Power of ICU, Lebanon, TN

 608. Survey Says: School Leaders Need Data